Student Experiences

 Internships

-Internships provide advanced-level students industry experience in a workplace setting.
+Internships provide advanced-level students with industry experience in a workplace setting.
 Interns work with the Museum to complete a dedicated project for credit with an approved UQ course.

 Current UQ internship courses pre-approved for Museum placements:

-- MUSM7007
+- MUSM7014

 Please contact the Museum if your course does not appear on this list but you are interested in undertaking an internship placement for a specific course.